awsdocs/aws-snowball-developer-guide/doc_source/mailing-storage.md

 + Find the self\-adhesive paper return shipping label in the pouch attached to the device and apply it over the existing paper shipping label on the side of the device\.
 Don't apply the paper label on the doors, inside the doors, on the bottom of the device, or on either of the displays\.
 + The Snowball Edge is delivered to an AWS sorting facility and forwarded to the AWS data center\.
 Schenker\-Seino automatically reports back a tracking number for your job\.

+### AWS Snowball Edge device Pickups in Korea<a name="Korea-pickup"></a>

+In Korea, Kuehne \+ Nagel handles your pickups\.
+When you are ready to return your device, send an email to snowball\-shipping@amazon\.com with *Snowball Pickup Request* in the subject line so we can schedule the pickup for you\.
+In the body of the email, include the following information:
++ **Job ID** – The job ID associated with the Snowball that you want returned to AWS\.
++ **Pickup Address** \- The address where the device will be picked up
++ **Pickup Date** \- The soonest day you would like the device picked up\.
++ **Point of contact details** – the name, email address, and local phone number that Kuehne \+ Nagel can use to get in touch with you if needed\.

+Soon, you will get a follow\-up email from the Snowball team with information regarding the pickup at the address your device you provided\.
+Power cycle the device and be ready for pickup usually between 1300 and 1500\.

+### AWS Snowball Edge device Pickups in Hong Kong<a name="hkg-pickup"></a>

+In Hong Kong, S\.F\.
+Express handles your pickups\.
+When you are ready to return your device, send an email to snowball\-shipping\-ap\-east\-1@amazon\.com with *Snowball Pickup Request* in the subject line so we can schedule the pickup for you\.
+In the body of the email, include the following information:
++ Job id
++ AWS account id
++ Contact name
++ Contact phone number
++ Contact email address
++ The day you want the device\(s\) picked up
++ Earliest pickup time
++ Latest pickup time
++ Pickup address

+Once you arrange a pickup date with S\.F\.
+Express, it can't be rescheduled\.

+The device will be delivered to AWS by S\.F\.
+Express\.
+The S\.F\.
+Express tracking number for the return shipment tells you when it was delivered\.

 ### Shipping Speeds<a name="shippingspeeds"></a>

 Each country has different shipping speeds available\.
 These shipping speeds are based on the country in which you're shipping an AWS Snowball Edge device\.
 Shipping speeds are as follows: